-Nutshell: Netflix, Teenage Angst, Highschool, Coming of Age, Mindy Kaling, light yet deep,
+Nutshell: Never Have I Ever, the series on Netflix, Teenage Angst, Highschool, Coming of Age, Mindy Kaling, light yet deep, James McEnroe, partner approved

 CB Rating: 9.4

 In my opinion, this is one of Netflix’s best teen comedies.
+When I see teen comedy, I mean based on teens but totally appropriate for women in their mid thirties.
 It is sort of like a Book Smart meets Super Bad or Mean Girls but sweetened with a little bit of what makes Mindy Kaling great.
 It has her honest, colorful, and always hilarious take on growing up as an Indian girl in America.
+Even more than that just what it’s like growing up as a girl in America.

 All ten episodes are ready to stream and are each only 25 minutes.
-My husband won’t admit this to you, but he liked it.
+My husband won’t admit this to you, but he liked it (loved it).
 I caught him not reading his book and even laughing at all the right moments.
 But he will for sure still tell you it was awful if you ask.

 I will say it again, I absolutely loved it.
 The show has heart and guts.